 The Alpha Gamma Delta Purpose encourages us to live each day with extraordinary intention.
 Through our core values of leadership, scholarship, service and sisterhood, members find a home away from home and make lifelong friendships.

 The most common way to join Alpha Gam is through the university's recruitment process.
 Primary Recruitment dates vary by campus but typically occur at the beginning of fall and spring terms.
 Less formal Recruitment opportunities are available on some campuses.
 Visit our blog to learn more about this process, as well as life as an Alpha Gam.
 For more specific information on recruitment activities, we encourage you to contact the Panhellenic Council at your college or university.

 In addition, Alumnae Initiation allows us to invite women who share our values to join Alpha Gamma Delta.
-Candidates may not be members of another National Panhellenic Conference or National Pan-Hellenic Conference organization, nor eligible to join a collegiate chapter.
+Candidates may not be members of another National Panhellenic Conference organization, National Pan-Hellenic Conference organization, or multi-cultural women’s Greek letter organization, nor eligible to join a collegiate chapter.